UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 </div>

-The above figure shows the median ice thicknesses of the monthly station averages for 1981 to 2002.
+The above figure shows the median ice thicknesses of the monthly station averages from 1981 to 2002.
 Excluding the year 2002, there looks to be a downward trend from the earlier years where the median thickness is around 90 centimeters to the later years where it hovers around 60-70 centimeters.
 Our analysis aims to validate this trend and determine if